tekoryu/my-kink-is-karma/README.docker.md

 - app: Django application (port 8000)
 - db: PostgreSQL database (port 5432)

+Note: The frontend service has been moved to a separate project (`fe_mykinkiskarma`) for better separation of concerns.

 The app service waits for the database to become healthy before starting.

 ## Environment Variables